collabnix/kubelabs/Jenkins101/jenkins-ci.md

 Ensure that the project builds fine.
 If everything looks good to go, it's time to look at the Jenkins portion of the code.

 Let's start by creating a Jekinsfile.
 This is what will hold your entire Jenkins configuration.
-For starters, let's come up with a simple pipeline.
+Create a file called "Jenkinsfile" in the root of your project directory and add the below code into it.
 First checkout the repo, then build it:

 ```yaml
 pipeline {